We’ve all been there, the point in a relationship where complacency creeps in and standards start to slip.

 As you wander around the building, as well as covering the usual question and answer scenario, find things you can advise on that isn’t in your contract.
 For example: can you identify security flaws in areas outside of your responsibility?
 Can you advise your client on how they can make the office environment more festive during Christmas?
 Or can you point out how garden areas could be spruced up to improve worker mood?

-This doesn’t add any additional cost but makes engagements more interesting, and your professional FM opinion will carry weight so take advantage of your position.
+This doesn’t add any additional cost but makes engagements more interesting, and your professional Facilities Management opinion will carry weight so take advantage of your position.

 2 Explore the SLA